Hana Soukupová

-Hana Soukupová (born 18 December 1985) is a Czech Supermodel.
+Hana Soukupová (born 18 December 1985) is a Czech model.
 She has participated in the Victoria's Secret Fashion Shows and modelled for the Victoria's Secret catalog.

 Early life

 Soukupová was born on 18 December 1985 in Karlovy Vary, Czechoslovakia (now the Czech Republic).

 Modeling career

 Soukupová began to work as a model in Prague in 1998.
 She signed her first major modeling contract at 15 years of age as the face of Carolina Herrera's Chic perfume.

 In September 2004, Soukupová was selected as one of only nine models on the cover of American Vogue photographed by Steven Meisel in an issue that compared supermodels today to supermodels of the 80s and 90s heyday.
 The other models she shared the cover with were Gisele Bündchen, Natalia Vodianova, Karolína Kurková, Daria Werbowy, Isabeli Fontana, Liya Kebede, Gemma Ward, and Karen Elson.

 One year later, in 2005 Vanity Fair included her in the April issue shot by Patrick Demarchelier with Natalia Vodianova, Carmen Kass, Karolina Kurkova, Euguenia Volodina, Marija Vujovic, Natasha Poly, Valentina Zelyaeva, and Inguna Butane as "The New Beauties".

 Since her career started, she has been featured on more than 100 magazine covers including international editions of Vogue, Harper's Bazaar, Elle, and Marie Claire.
 Soukupová's work can be seen in over 5,000 pages of editorial fashion stories and advertising campaigns.
 Soukupová has worked with international photographers like Steven Meisel, Annie Leibovitz, Peter Lindbergh, Nick Knight, Inez & Vinoodh, Mario Sorrenti, David Lachapelle, Mert & Marcus, Steven Klein, Mario Testino, and Patrick Demarchelier.

 Soukupová has walked in over 500 runway fashion shows, including the Victoria's Secret shows and opening and closing shows for fashion icons including Alexander McQueen, Zac Posen, Gucci, Galliano, Dior, Calvin Klein, Karl Lagerfeld, Dolce & Gabbana, and Valentino.
 Soukupová's other runway credits include Chanel, Dior, Marc Jacobs, Louis Vuitton, Versace, Ralph Lauren, Donna Karan, Missoni, Alexander McQueen, Hermes, Balenciaga, Fendi, Michael Kors, Valentino, Cavalli, Chloé, Gucci, Anna Sui, and Zac Posen.

 In 2017, Donatella Versace invited Soukupová to open the Versace Ready to Wear Fall Winter Show at Milan Fashion Week.

 Soukupová has modeled for Gucci, BVLGARI, Escada, Balenciaga, Max Mara, Dior, Carolina Herrera, H&M, Victoria's Secret, and Versace.
 She has been the face of Gucci, Gucci Envy, Escada, Dior, Versace, St. John, Carolina Herrera, Bvlgari, and GAP.
 She shot her first international television commercial winning a CLIO award for Mattoni, a European luxury bottled water brand.

 For a period of 37 consecutive months, Soukupová held the position of #3 in the world, according to models.com's official ranking of top female models.